top of page

 © Nora Rupp

-60 people representative of all the University community participate to the process (selection by lottery).
-The Assembly has one year to formulate measures to the UNIL rectorate for a just and fair ecological transition of University of Lausanne by 2050.
+60 people representative of all the University community participated to the process (selection by lottery).
+The Assembly had one academic year 2022-2023 to formulate measures to the UNIL rectorate for a just and fair ecological transition of University by 2050.

 We opened the Assembly's work with a workshop around the Myths of the future which offers an excellent basis for objectifying and challenging the main Western stories about the future.